sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 ## Evaluation

+Before delving into unevaluatedProperties, it's crucial to understand what evaluation means in this context.

-First, let's understand what evaluation means. `unevaluatedProperties` considers annotations from `properties`, `patternProperties`, and `additionalProperties`, both as adjacent keywords and in subschemas of adjacent keywords.
-Additionally, `unevaluatedProperties` is affected by other `unevaluatedProperties` in nested schemas (if present).
+`unevaluatedProperties` considers annotations from `properties`, `patternProperties`, and `additionalProperties`, both as adjacent keywords and in subschemas of adjacent keywords.
+Additionally, it is also affected by other `unevaluatedProperties` in nested schemas (if present).

-- `properties`, `patternProperties`, `additionalProperties`, and `unevaluatedProperties` emit annotations for the properties they validated against.
+- The keywords `properties`, `patternProperties`, `additionalProperties`, and `unevaluatedProperties` produce annotations for the properties they successfully validate against.
-- If `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` emitted an annotation at the same instance location (independently of the schema location) for a certain property, that property is considered to have been evaluated.
+- If any of these keywords generate an annotation for a particular property at the same instance location (independently of the schema location), that property is considered as evaluated.
-- By definition, the `unevaluatedProperties` keyword is always interpreted AFTER `properties`, `patternProperties`, `additionalProperties`.
+- By definition, the `unevaluatedProperties` subschema is always applied after `properties`, `patternProperties`, and `additionalProperties` subschemas.
-- As its name implies, `unevaluatedProperties` is an applicator that will apply to any object property not evaluated.
+- As its name implies, `unevaluatedProperties` applies to any object property that has not been previously evaluated.

 ## Explanation